vobornik/mt4-trade-copy/README.md

 Metatrader4 Trade Copy tool
 ===========================

 Metatrader4 tool software to copy all trades from one MT4 terminal to one or more terminals - usually connected to other brokers.
+It uses pure MQL4 language for all the logic.
+The Windows core kernel32.dll library is used for reading from outside of `experts\files` directory on Windows.
+On linux (running under Wine) is not necessary, one could make a symbolic (or hard-) link to share one file under different directories.

 Concept
 -----